Lagos State University: Epe campus

-Four departments of Faculty of Engineering are based at the Epe campus: Mechanical Engineering, Electronics and Computer Engineering, Chemical Engineering, Aeronautical and Astronautical Engineering, Civil Engineering, and Industrial and system Engineering, which was added in 2021.
+Six departments of the Faculty of Engineering are based at the Epe campus: mechanical engineering, electronics and computer engineering, chemical engineering, aeronautical and astronautical engineering, civil engineering, and industrial and system engineering, which was added in 2021.

-The Epe campus is being governed by a Head of Campus (H.O.C.) who has a similar role to a vice-chancellor, and supervises academic and non-academic activities on the campus.
-The School of Agriculture has its Dean as well as the Faculty of Engineering.
-The school is generally administered by the Vice-Chancellor who has his seat at the main campus, Ojo.
-The campus produces a candidate for the post of Vice president, Welfare director, and Assistant General Secretary in its student union Government representing the University campus at the main campus; Ojo.
-The current Head Of Campus for the EPE campus is Professor R.O.
-Okuneye who started his tenure in the year 2021.
-The campus also runs postgraduate programs across the three old engineering departments namely: Mechanical Engineering, Electronics and Computer Engineering, Chemical Engineering.
+The Epe campus is being governed by a head of campus (H.O.C.) who has a similar role to a vice-chancellor, and supervises academic and non-academic activities on the campus.
+The School of Agriculture has its dean and the Faculty of Engineering.
+The school is generally administered by the vice-chancellor who has his seat at the main campus, Ojo.
+The campus produces a candidate for the post of vice president, welfare director, and assistant general secretary in its student union government representing the university campus at the main campus; Ojo.
+As of 2021, the head of the Epe campus is Professor R.O.
+Okuneye.
+The campus also runs postgraduate programmes across the three old engineering departments namely: mechanical engineering, electronics and computer engineering, chemical engineering.
 For an academically conducive environment, the campus does not rely on the public power grid but owns an alternative power source.
-The campus generator is powered for both the student's hostels, lecture rooms and staff quarters.
-A few years back, the Army arrived and now occupy some parts of the University structures.
+The campus generator supplies power to the student's hostels, lecture rooms, and staff quarters.
+In 2020, the Army arrived and occupied parts of the university structures.

-Programme
+Programmes

-Areas of education and research offered by the Institution are summarized in the table below:
+Areas of education and research offered by the Institution are summarised in the table below:

-The two stream system was introduced in 2019 by Vice Chancellor Prof. Olanrewaju Fagbohun, who said that the innovation would to provide handicraft knowledge to students, would add value to their knowledge base and would encourage self-employment.
+The two-stream system was introduced in 2019 by Vice-Chancellor Olanrewaju Fagbohun, who stated that the innovation would to provide handicraft knowledge to students, would add value to their knowledge base and would encourage self-employment.

 Campus radio station

-The campus radio station LASU FM is located on the university's main Ojo campus.
+The campus radio station LASU Radio (95.7 FM) is located on the university's main Ojo campus.
 It was founded in 2016.

-Vice Chancellor
+Vice-chancellor

-Ibiyemi Olatunji-Bello is the ninth substantive vice-chancellor of the Lagos State University (LASU), she assumed duty on Wednesday, 22 September 2021.
+The vice-chancellor of Lagos State University is the executive head of the university.
+Upon appointment by the Governor of Lagos State, the vice-chancellor assumes overall responsibility for the policy and administration of the university.

-Prof. Olatunji-Bello was appointed the 9th Substantive Vice-Chancellor of the Lagos State University on 16 September 2021 succeeding Prof. Olanrewaju Fagbohun whose tenure ended on 11 January 2021.
+Ibiyemi Olatunji-Bello is the ninth substantive vice-chancellor of the Lagos State University; she was appointed on 16 September 2021 and assumed duty on 22 September 2021, succeeding Olanrewaju Fagbohun, whose tenure ended on 11 January 2021.

-The Lagos State University (LASU) Ojo has started its work-study program with a group of ten students studying various courses as a pilot set.The plan is one of the administration's six-cardinal priorities, according to Prof Ibiyemi Olatunji-Bello, the university's current Vice-Chancellor.
+The Lagos State University (LASU) Ojo started its work-study program with a group of ten students studying various courses as a pilot set.
+The plan is one of the administration's six-cardinal priorities, according to Ibiyemi Olatunji-Bello.